 In the past, CCRW partnered with American-based Job Accommodation Network (JAN) to extend its phone services to Canadian callers.
 The Canadian version, called JANCANA, allowed Canadian callers to call and seek advice on questions related to accommodation strategies, assistive devices and approaches to accommodation.
-In 1999, CCRW engaged the Market Link Corporation to evaluate the usefulness of JANCAN's services to Canadian employers.
+In 1999, CCRW engaged the Market Link Corporation to evaluate the usefulness of JANCANA's services to Canadian employers.
 Through a survey of Canadian employers it was determined that they were not satisfied with JANCANA.
-The majority surveyed stated that the information and resources provided were often specific to the US and that callers were often left with "homework" which required significant amounts of research, following the call.
+The majority surveyed stated that the information and resources provided were often specific to the US and that callers were often left with "homework" which required significant amounts of research following the call.
 Overall, the survey results identified the need for a Canadian-based national accommodation service with the ability to provide all services, including research, advice, workplace accommodation assessments, training and disability case management for employers.
 Based on these identified needs, the CCRW launched the Job Accommodation Service® (JAS®) in August 2000.

-The JAS® service within CCRW has a core team of three people.
+The CCRW-JAS® team is composed of three core employee's (the Director and two Job Accommodation Specialists) but also has access to and works closely with a pool of over 100 subject matter experts with specialization in job accommodations, ergonomics, adaptive technology, disability management, human rights, duty to accommodate and a wide range of conditions and disabilities.
 It offers a wide range of services related to disability and employment.
 All of its services are bilingual and available Canada-wide.
 The JAS® expertise and services are also cross-disability, meaning that they have expertise in all types of disabilities (such as vision, hearing, mental health, physical etc.).
 One of the main services offered by JAS® is the delivery of individualized worksite assessments which identify disability related workplace barriers and provide in-depth recommendations for accommodations and solutions.
 JAS® also offers several other services including policy reviews and consultations, presentations and workshops, and advice and consultations on Accessibility for Ontarians with Disabilities Act (AODA) compliance.
+Some examples of current and past clients include not-for profit and governmental organizations and departments, universities and financial institutions (such as RBC, Scotiabank and HSBC).
 JAS® is the only fee-for-service program within CCRW and works with organizations of all types and sizes.
 Clients include not-for-profit, governmental, university and financial institutions and organizations.
 All of its workplace assessment services are available at any point in the employment process.
 This includes newly hired employees who have not yet begun a job, employees who are currently in a role, and those returning from leave or absence.